chardrew/weather-dashboard/README.md

 5️⃣ Trigger the Ingestion DAG and unpause other DAGs (only very first trigger must be manual)

 - In the **Airflow UI** → [http://localhost:8080](http://localhost:8080) (**username:** airflow / **password:** airflow)
-  - Ensure you trigger AND unpause all 3 DAGs
+  - Ensure you trigger WeatherIngest AND unpause all 3 DAGs
 - OR through the command line:
 ```
 docker exec -it airflow-webserver bash -c 'for d in WeatherIngest WeatherStagingUpdate WeatherTransform; do airflow dags unpause $d; done; airflow dags trigger WeatherIngest'